frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 ---
 layout: homily
-title: "Parable of the Laborers in the Vineyard"
+title: "The Parable of the Laborers in the Vineyard"
 ---

 By Fr.
 Conor Donnelly